Allstate (ALL)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-Over the last five years, Allstate has averaged an ROE of 12.6%, respectable for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
+Over the last five years, Allstate has averaged an ROE of 14.1%, healthy for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
+This is a bright spot for Allstate.

 It was good to see Allstate beat analysts’ EPS expectations this quarter.
 We were also excited its net premiums earned outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid print.
-The stock traded up 1.5% to $197.80 immediately after reporting.
+Zooming out, we think this quarter featured some important positives.
+The stock traded up 1.9% to $211.12 immediately following the results.

-Allstate’s P/B ratio based on the next 12 months is 2x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+Allstate’s P/B ratio based on the next 12 months is 1.7x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better investments elsewhere.